SilkRose/Pony/stories/catch-me-fainting/catch-me-fainting.md

 True to her nature, Pinkie did catch me.
 Before she could speak I apologized.

-"I'm sorry Pinkie."
+"I'm sorry, Pinkie."

 Pinkie sighed.
 "I should be the one apologizing."

 I hugged her tight.
-"I am the one forcing you to catch me, though."
+"I'm the one forcing you to catch me, though."

 Pinkie hugged back.
 "But I'm the one who doesn't know why she's catching you, or what these new feelings mean…"